WORLD WAR 2 CAMPS

-Camp 6 (Graytown) was used for Italian, German and Finnish POW’s who were occupied with woodcutting to supply the camps and hospitals
+Greytown Camp was used for Italian, German and Finnish POW’s who were occupied with woodcutting to supply the camps and hospitals

 A garrison of guards and other support staff, including nurses were stationed outside the compounds.
 Field Hospital 28 was constructed at Camp 1 where over 100 Japanese babies were born.

 None of the camps are accessible as they are on private property and Dhurringile Mansion is now a part of HM Prison Dhurringile.